jupyter/nbgrader/nbgrader/docs/source/user_guide/what_is_nbgrader.rst

 Most operations primarily look at the filesystem to see the current state, so that it is easy to understand and manipulate the internals.
+In other words, just by manipulating the files on disk, you can control all of the nbgrader steps.
 The gradebook is a sort of secondary source of information most of the time.

 nbgrader generate_assignment